 I was in total fear and shock after the diagnosis and I seemed unable to ask for any clarification on how long he had and what to expect.
 I was just clinging onto the hope that he would get better.
 I don’t think I could allow myself to believe he might die.

-David had chemotherapy and surgery to remove the main tumour in his chest area and then radiotherapy.
+David had chemotherapy and radiotherapy to shrink the tumour then surgery to remove the main tumour in his chest area.
 Finally, he had palliative chemotherapy before his death at home on 29th August 2015.

 David’s life stopped during treatment he was being treated at Leeds General Infirmary and we lived near Hull.
 This would mean we would be at home for a few weeks before going back for more tests and his next rounds of chemotherapy.
 He was at sixth form college, but he was never well enough to go back.